seg/tutorials-2017/FWI_adjoint_modeling/FWIpart2.md

 grad_update = Eq(grad, grad - u.dt2 * v)
 ```

-{++In practice, saving only the forward wavefield ``\mathbf{u}`` is already a memory overburden, and saving both the forward and adjoint wavefield is not feasible.
-The gradient is therefore computed on-the-fly as part of the adjoint time loop.
-The definition of the gradient in [Devito] is straightforward and only requires to add the gradient update expression to the adjoint propagator (and turn off the illustrative saving flag on the adjoint wavefield):++}
-{==Since the gradient is calculated as part of the adjoint time loop,==}

-{>>You need to add motivation why.<<}
+{++The definition of the gradient in [Devito] is straightforward and only requires to add the gradient update expression to the adjoint propagator.
+This yields a single symbolic expression with update instructions for both the adjoint wavefield and the gradient.
+The Devito compiler then automatically generates code with an adjoint time loop, in which the adjoint wavefield and gradient are individually updated, as defined by the symbolic expressions.
+Since we do not want to save the full adjoint wavefield for all time steps, we left out the flag `save=True` in the definition for the adjoint wavefield `v` (the default is `save=False`).
+In Python, the full expression for solving the adjoint wave equation and comuting the gradient is then given by:++}

 {--we add the expression for the gradient to our previously defined stencil for the adjoint propagator:--}

- {>>This is very elegant and perhaps deserves a bit more text.<<}
+ {>>This is very elegant and perhaps deserves a bit more text.<<}{>> added some elaborations on this<<}

 ```python
 	op_grad = Operator([stencil_v] + src_term + grad_update,